 Imagine how much dirt and bacteria you could be transferring to your skin without knowing it!

-Start your routine off by washing your hands to avoid this mistake.
+Start your routine off by washing your hands.
 We’re all out here trying to achieve healthy, clear skin!
 You won’t be able to do that if you’re always putting dirty hands on your face.

 Related Post: Top 4 Reasons Why Your Skin isn’t Clear and Healthy